Access control in Azure Data Lake Storage Gen2

 If HNS is turned OFF, the Azure RBAC authorization rules still apply.

 What is the best way to apply ACLs?

 Always use Azure AD security groups as the assigned principal in ACLs.
 Resist the opportunity to directly assign individual users or service principals.
 Using this structure will allow you to add and remove users or service principals without the need to reapply ACLs to an entire directory structure. ) Instead, you simply need to add or remove them from the appropriate Azure AD security group.
 Keep in mind that ACLs are not inherited and so reapplying ACLs requires updating the ACL on every file and subdirectory.

 Which permissions are required to recursively delete a directory and its contents?

 - The parent directory must have Write + Execute permissions.

 - The directory to be deleted, and every directory within it, requires Read + Write + Execute permissions.

 You do not need Write permissions to delete files in directories.
 Also, the root directory "/" can never be deleted.

 Who is the owner of a file or directory?

 The creator of a file or directory becomes the owner.
-In the case of the root directory, this is the identity of the user who created the file system.
+In the case of the root directory, this is the identity of the user who created the container.